kubernetes/website/content/en/docs/concepts/workloads/controllers/replicaset.md

 ## How a ReplicaSet Works

-Just like a ReplicationController, a ReplicaSet's purpose is to maintain a stable set of replica Pods available at any given time.
-It does so by creating and deleting a pods as needed to reach the desired number.
+A ReplicaSet is defined with fields including, a selector which specifies how to identify pods it can acquire, a number of replicas indicating how many pods it should be maintaining, and a pod template specifying the data of new pods it should bring bring up to meet the number of replicas criteria.
+A ReplicaSet then fulfills its purpose by creating and deleting a Pods as needed to reach the desired number, using its given pod template for the creation.

 The link a ReplicaSet has to its Pods is via the [metadata.ownerReferences][/docs/concepts/workloads/controllers/garbage-collection/#owners-and-dependents] field, which specifies one resource dependent on another.
-All these _Pods_ have their owning ReplicaSet's identifying information within their ownerReferences field.
+All _Pods_ acquired by a ReplicaSet have their owning ReplicaSet's identifying information within their ownerReferences field.
 It's through this link that the ReplicaSet knows of the state of the Pods it is maintaining and plan accordingly.

+ReplicaSets identify new Pods to acquire by using its selector.
+If there is a Pod that has no OwnerReference or the OwnerReference is not a Controller and it matches a ReplicaSet's selector, it will be immediately acquired by said ReplicaSet.

 ## How to use a ReplicaSet